Greeshmanth1909/shadowfax/README.md

 # Shadowfax
 Shadowfax is a UCI chess engine written entirely from scratch in Golang.
 It will be using classic evlauation and move generation methods.
 I also plan on upgrading it to an NNUE in version 2.
 If that sounds interesting, consider giving this repo a star.
 Thanks!

+If you're interested in contributing to the project, please go through [contributing.md](CONTRIBUTING.md)

 # Build from source

 ## Requirements